mathworks/Simscape-Scissor-Lift/README.txt

-Scissor Lift Model in SimMechanics
+Scissor Lift Model in Simscape Multibody

-scissor lift model built using SimMechanics and Simscape.
+scissor lift model built using Simscape Multibody and Simscape.
 The scissor lift model is assembled from a set of parameterized component models, which are included in a separate library.
 A number of intermediate models are also included to show you